GravByte/GravByte/README.md

 I am a Software and Game Developer who received a 1st in a BSc Game Design degree and now works as a Junior Software Developer professionally.

-Whilst I am very much a jack-of-all-trades person, my areas of focus are game programming and design, where I excel at.
+Whilst I am very much a jack-of-all-trades person, my areas of focus are programming and design, where I excel at.

 I am also a Virtual Reality and Tech enthusiast

 *   🌍  I'm based in The United Kingdom
 *   🖥️  See my portfolio at [brandonlnyman.co.uk](http://brandonlnyman.co.uk)
 *   ✉️  You can contact me at [contact@brandonlnyman.co.uk](mailto:contact@brandonlnyman.co.uk)
-*   🧠  I'm learning VR game development & web development
+*   🧠  I'm learning VR game development, mobile & web development

 Familiar Tools
 --------------

 ### Web Development
-*   ASP.NET Core
 *   HTML
 *   JavaScript
+*   C#
+*   React
+*   ASP.NET Core

 ### Game Engines